Conservation Funding

 • LWCF Outdoor Recreation Legacy Partnership (ORLP)

 The Outdoor Recreation Legacy Partnership (ORLP) program, established in 2014, is a nationally competitive grant program funded through the Land and Water Conservation Fund.
 The ORLP focuses on providing outdoor recreation in disadvantaged communities within urban areas.
 The National Park Service has funds available for land acquisition, new park development, or the renovation of existing parks, all with the goal of reconnecting people with the outdoors.
 The Department of Interior opened the seventh application round with more than $224 million in grant funding for local communities across the United States.
 This is the largest grant funding round since the launch of the program.
-Applications are now being accepted at Grants.gov through April 30, 2024 giving communities the chance to access these funds even sooner.
-Interested applicants should contact their LWCF state lead officer.
+The seventh application round is now closed.
 Additional information can be found here.

 Match from other sources